We use cookies, similar technologies and tracking services

 Economic activity 3.6 „Manufacture of other low carbon technologies“

 Furthermore, the technical screening criteria for economic activity 3.6 describe requirements for the quantification of life-cycle greenhouse gas emissions.
-For the 2022 fiscal year, we commissioned the Fraunhofer Institute for Building Physics (IBP) to prepare science-based lifecycle greenhouse gas balances for representative machines and systems.
+We commissioned the Fraunhofer Institute for Building Physics (IBP) to prepare science-based lifecycle greenhouse gas balances for representative machines and systems.
 In assessing the lifecycle emissions of goods manufactured with our machines and systems, we relied on published data and analyses from recognized scientific organizations.